Chuck Jones: Warner Bros. Cartoons

 Jones initially struggled in with his directorial style in his formative years.
 Unlike the other directors in the studio, Jones wanted to make cartoons that would rival the quality and tone to that of ones made by Walt Disney Productions.
-However, his cartoons suffered from sluggish pacing and confusing gags, with Jones himself later describing his early conception of timing and dialog to have been "formed by watching the action in the La Brea Tar Pits".
-Schlesinger and the studio heads were unsatisfied with his Disney-esque style and demanded him make cartoons that were more funny.
-Jones began to change of directorial style starting with the 1942 short The Draft Horse, but the cartoon that was generally considered his true turning point was The Dover Boys later that year.
-The short became highly-regarded in recent years for its quick-timed gags and extensive use of limited animation.
-Despite this, Schlesinger and the studios heads were still dissatisfied and begun the process to fire him, but they were unable to find a replacement due to a labor shortage stemming from World War II, so Jones kept his position.
+However, his cartoons suffered from sluggish pacing and a lack of any humor, with Jones himself later describing his early conception of timing and dialog to have been "formed by watching the action in the La Brea Tar Pits".
+Schlesinger and the studio heads were unsatisfied with his Disney-esque style and demanded him make cartoons that were funnier.
+Jones began to change his directorial style starting with the 1942 short The Draft Horse, but the cartoon that was generally considered his true turning point was The Dover Boys at Pimento University later that year.
+The short became highly regarded in recent years for its quick-timed gags and extensive use of stylized animation.
+Despite this, Schlesinger and the studios heads were still dissatisfied and begun the process to fire him, but because they were unable to find a replacement due to a labor shortage stemming from World War II, Jones kept his position.

-He was actively involved in efforts to unionize the staff of Leon Schlesinger Studios.
+Jones was actively involved in efforts to unionize the staff of Leon Schlesinger Productions.
 He was responsible for recruiting animators, layout men, and background people.
-Almost all animators joined, in reaction to salary cuts imposed by Leon Schlesinger.
+Almost all animators joined, in reaction to salary cuts imposed by Schlesinger.
 The Metro-Goldwyn-Mayer cartoon studio had already signed a union contract, encouraging their counterparts under Schlesinger.
 In a meeting with his staff, Schlesinger talked for a few minutes, then turned over the meeting to his attorney.
 His insulting manner had a unifying effect on the staff.
 Jones gave a pep talk at the union headquarters.
 As negotiations broke down, the staff decided to go on strike.
 Schlesinger locked them out of the studio for a few days, before agreeing to sign the contract.
 A Labor-Management Committee was formed and Jones served as a moderator.
 Because of his role as a supervisor in the studio, he could not himself join the union.